hmalik144/api-testing-automation-framework/readme.md

 # Automation API Testing Framework

 This repository contains an Automation API Testing Framework built with Kotlin and Maven.
-The framework is designed to provide a robust, scalable, and maintainable structure for automated testing of RESTful APIs.
+The framework is designed to provide automated testing of RESTful API at https://restful-booker.herokuapp.com/.

 ## Table of Contents
 - [Prerequisites](#prerequisites)